fruch/pytest-elk-reporter/README.md

 ```

 see [pytest docs](https://docs.pytest.org/en/latest/customize.html)
-for more about how to configure using .ini files
+for more about how to configure pytest using .ini files

 ### Collect context data for the whole session

-For example, with this I'll be able to build a dash board per version
+In this example, I'll be able to build a dashboard for each version:

 ```python
 import pytest